-The Mineral City Park/Mineral-Zoar Road will take place in the Spring 2009.
+The Mineral City Park/Mineral-Zoar Road Project will take place in 2009.
+Two deep mines feed highly acidic water into wetlands associated with the longest tributary to Huff Run which runs through the Mineral City Park.
 The reclamation will include a reverse alkaline producing system that will not only fix AMD problems but also help with flooding in the direct vicinity.
 This project is located in Mineral City.
 An Office of Surface Mining grant will fund the construction.